skhcjh231/blog-post/content/docs/spring24/12_/_index.md

 </div>
 </p>

-We also observed that the few-shot performance also showed a similar trend to the zero-shot performance.
+They also observed that the few-shot performance also showed a similar trend to the zero-shot performance.

 <p align="center">
     <img src="./Figure 4.png" width="800">